 Merge multiple images together to create a mosaic

 Creating a map mosaic is similar to creating a map from an image: you drag and drop your images, georeference all of them (either visually or by other methods) and render the final map.

 You can also make a color correction to give all images a unified seamless look.

 You can also combine images on different zoom levels, so the final product will be a map where different layers change as the end-user zooms in and out.
 The procedure is similar to the example above, but with multiple layers (which mostly consist of images taken by different devices at a different time) is even more important to make a color correction to give the map a unified seamless look.

 Merge multiple MBTiles

 MapTiler can also merge multiple MBTiles together.
-If you have an image you want to include in your map, process it first and render into MBTiles format and then merge with existing MBTiles file.
+If you have an image you want to include in your map, process it first and render it into MBTiles format and then merge with the existing MBTiles file.

 Overlaying an image over a map